syedhamdan45/portfolio/README.md

 3. Collaborative Filtering (User-User and Item-Item)
 4. Probabilistic Matrix Factorization (PMF)

 The different algorithms are compared by metrics such as RMSE, Precision@K, Recall@K after cross-validation.
-The Collaborative Filtering algorithm (Item-Item) is also used to make movie recommndation.
+The Collaborative Filtering algorithm (Item-Item) is also used to make movie recommndations.
 What should you watch if you liked Men in Black?
 Only one way to find out.

 Code:https://github.com/syedhamdan45/recommender-systems/blob/master/Recommender_Systems_Project.ipynb